chef-partners/azure-chef-extension/README.md

     # After applying patch to Extension increase extension's RevisionNumber by 1
     New Extension Version will be 1210.12.4.1001

+##Build and Packaging
+You can use rake tasks to build and publish the new builds to Azure subscription.

+**Note:** The arguments have fixed order and recommended to specify all for readability and avoiding confusion.

+#####Build
+    rake build[:target_type, :extension_version, :confirmation_required]

+:target_type = [windows/ubuntu/centos] default is windows

+:extension_version = Chef extension version, say 1210.12 [pattern major.minor governed by Azure team]

+:confirmation_required = [true/false] defaults to true to generate prompt.

+    rake 'build[ubuntu,1210.12]'

+#####Publish
+Rake task to generate a build and publish the generated zip package to Azure.

+    rake publish[:deploy_type, :target_type, :extension_version, :chef_deploy_namespace, :operation, :internal_or_public, :confirmation_required]

+The task depends on:
+  * cli parameters listed below.
+  * entries in Publish.json.
+  * environment variable "publishsettings" set pointing to the publish setting file.
+  [Environment]::SetEnvironmentVariable("publishsettings", 'C:\myaccount.publishsettings', "Process")

+:deploy_type = [deploy_to_preview/deploy_to_prod] default is preview

+:target_type = [windows/ubuntu/centos] default is windows

+:extension_version = Chef extension version, say 1210.12 [pattern major.minor governed by Azure team]

+:chef_deploy_namespace = "Chef.Bootstrap.WindowsAzure.Test".

+:operation = [new/update]

+:internal_or_public = [confirm_public_deployment/confirm_internal_deployment]

+:confirmation_required = [true/false] defaults to true to generate prompt.

+    rake 'publish[deploy_to_production,ubuntu,1210.12,Chef.Bootstrap.WindowsAzure.Test,update,confirm_internal_deployment]'

+#####Delete
+Rake task to delete a published package to Azure.
+**Note:**
+Only internal packages can be deleted.

+    rake delete[:deploy_type, :target_type, :chef_deploy_namespace, :full_extension_version, :confirmation_required]

+The task depends on:
+  * cli parameters listed below.
+  * environment variable "publishsettings" set pointing to the publish setting file.

+  :deploy_type = [delete_from_preview/delete_from_prod] default is preview

+  :full_extension_version = Chef extension version, say 1210.12.4.1000 [Version as specified during the publish call]

+  :target_type, :chef_deploy_namespace and :confirmation_required = same as for publish task.

+    rake 'delete[delete_from_production,ubuntu,Chef.Bootstrap.WindowsAzure.Test,1210.12.4.1000]'

+#####Update
+Rake task to udpate a published package to Azure.
+Used to switch published versions from "internal" to "public" and vice versa.
+You need to know the build date.

+    rake update[:deploy_type, :target_type, :extension_version, :build_date_yyyymmdd, :chef_deploy_namespace, :internal_or_public, :confirmation_required]

+The task depends on:
+  * cli parameters listed below.
+All params definition as same as publish task except build date.
+  * environment variable "publishsettings" set pointing to the publish setting file.

+  :build_date_yyyymmdd = The build date when package was published, in format yyyymmdd

+    rake 'update[deploy_to_production,windows,1210.12.4.1000,20140530,Chef.Bootstrap.WindowsAzure.Test,confirm_internal_deployment]'

 **Note:** Old extensions will not be available as there is a limit on the number of published extensions.